valencik/sequoia/presentation/scala-up-north.md

 ```

 ::: notes
-- For queries without a With this is straightforward
 - Named queries complicate things a bit
 - Even in this second query the answer might be straightforward, the outer `a` is the same as `db.foo.a`
 - What if the namedquery has joins or more complicated select expressions